Get Instant Access

 The Purpose

-• Create a business case to address HR analytics gaps.
+Create a plan to address initial gaps in HR analytics building blocks.

 Key Benefits Achieved

-• Planned to close gaps in each HR analytics building block.
+A detailed list of brainstormed actions to close the initial gaps in HR analytics building blocks

 Activities